-Everyone benefits from this.
-And that includes children and other family members.
-Issues can be discussed and resolved in couples counselling sessions.
-That means they don’t have to be dealt with in front of others.
+Everyone can benefit from this, including children and other family members.
+Issues can be discussed and resolved in couples counselling sessions, which means they don’t have to be dealt with in front of others.
 When the therapy sessions have concluded, there is more peace at home.
 That’s because there is now learned acceptance and forgiveness.

 Does Couples Counselling Work?

 Sometimes, these things might sound too good to be true.
 If you're experiencing relationship issues, you might be wondering, "Does couples counselling work?"

 As long as you and your partner are willing to show up for yourselves and for each other, the answer is a resounding yes.

 “Couples counselling can be like antibiotics,” Feven explains.
 “You may feel better after taking only half a dose.
 But the full dose must be taken to ensure the infection is gone.”
 By committing to the full process of couples counselling, you and your partner will always come out on the other side as better people.

 At the very least, you'll both improve your communication skills and self-confidence, and those are skills you can carry with you for life.